Kajin05/Sight_Research/Sight Research.md

 I considered testing a combination of one wide-angle and one narrow-angle camera, with the idea that the wide-angle camera could spot objects while the narrow-angle camera calculated depth.
 Although technically feasible with prior calibration, this approach would not be practical.
 It would be more efficient to utilize two wide-angle cameras and calibrate them beforehand for accurate depth estimation.
 This setup would offer a broader field of view while still providing precise depth information.
 ## Image Stitching

-If we use two cameras to measure depth, we can also put their two images together to create a single panorama using a technique called image stitching.
-This approach would simulate human vision more accurately and give the AI a better understanding of an object's location relative to where the user is looking.
+If we use two cameras to measure depth, their two images can also be combined into a single panorama using image stitching.
+This approach would more accurately simulate human vision and provide the AI with a better understanding of an object's location relative to the user's gaze.
 A continuous panoramic photo offers a superior representation compared to two separate images.
+Furthermore, a larger field of view would reduce the need for the user to turn their head frequently because of the increased likelihood of the object being within the camera's view.

 OpenCV, an open-source computer vision software library, provides image stitching functionalities.
 The full stitching tutorial is avaliable in this [github](https://github.com/OpenStitching/stitching_tutorial/blob/master/docs/Stitching%20Tutorial.md), however here is a simplified overview of the process involves several steps:
 Lets say we are given these four images and asked to create one photo.
 Let's say they are images one through four from left to right.